-Disorders of the brain affect nearly 20% of the world’s population (ref).
-Unlike cardiac disease, where lifestyle and pharmacological modification of environmental risk factors has had a profound effect on disease morbidity and mortality (ref), or cancer, which is now understood to be a disorder of the genomic (ref), until recently, little progress has been made in our fundamental understanding of the molecular cause of the brain disorders.
-Recent progress has come is the form of genetic association signals from large GWAS studies of the psychiatric and neurological disorders and currently hundreds of genomic locations that alter the disease risk are known (ref of review).
+Disorders of the brain affect nearly a fifth of the world’s population (ref).
+Unlike cardiac disease, where lifestyle and pharmacological modification of environmental risk factors has had a profound effect on disease morbidity and mortality (ref), or cancer, which is now understood to be a disorder of the genome (ref), until recently, little progress has been made in our fundamental understanding of the molecular cause of the brain disorders.
+Recent progress has come is the form of genetic association signals from large GWAS studies of the psychiatric and neurological disorders and currently hundreds of genomic locations that alter the disease risk are known (ref).
 Unfortunately, for most of these locations, we have little to no understanding of which base pairs alterations constitute the functional genomic alteration, which transcripts and networks are altered, and what are the molecular mechanisms that cause those alterations.
-It is presumed that these changes in transcription modify the proteome, which leads to changes in brain structure and function, and these changes interact with environmental factors to change the probability of developing a brain disorder.
+It is presumed that changes in transcription modify the proteome, which leads to changes in brain structure and function, and these changes, in turn, interact with environmental factors to change the probability of developing a brain disorder.

+# prelude - dic1pre

+* some gwas

+* some ref. annotation but not much brain

+* some focused brain but could do more

-To this end, a variety of genomic elements have been found to associate with brain and psychiatric disorders, including genomic variants and genes found by many studies.
+To this end, a variety of genomic elements and variants in them have been found to associate with brain and psychiatric disorders.
 For example, 108 GWAS loci and 693 differentially expressed genes associated with schizophrenia identified by Psychiatric Genomics and CommonMind consortia.
-Also, other consortia such as GTEx, ENCODE and Epigenomics Roadmap have generated large-scale RNA-seq and ChIP-seq data for dozens of brain tissues and cell lines to systematically identify brain specific genes, transcripts and regulatory elements (N=xxx).
+In somewhat different but related efforts, other consortia such as GTEx, ENCODE and Epigenomics Roadmap have generated large-scale RNA-seq and ChIP-seq data for dozens of brain tissues and cell lines to systematically identify brain-associated genes, transcripts and regulatory elements (N=xxx).
 Moreover, recent studies show the specific chromatin structure and activity of the regulatory elements such as brain active enhancers [ref], and single cell techniques can detect gene expression and epigenetic patterns for neuronal and non-neuronal cells from brain tissues [ref].
 However, these results still suggested that thousands of samples would be required to achieve statistical power of 0.8 for detecting a complete set of brain-related genomic elements [refs].
 Also, individual molecules do not independently affect brain, and instead interact with each other in a network.
 Thus, effort is also needed to model and analyze the molecular interactions and mechanisms that drive the brain phenotypes and psychiatric disorders.

 In fact, understanding the mechanisms on how these genomic elements affect various brain functions and phenotypes is still a key challenge in neuroscience.
 To address it, the PsychENCODE Consortium (PEC) has generated and assembled a robust large-scale dataset on the adult human brain, including genotyping, RNA-seq, ChIP-seq, HiC and single-cell data on the high quality healthy and diseased brain tissue samples of 1931 adult individuals with different phenotypes and produced these data in a central, publically available resource (PEC ref).
 We have also supplemented the resource with the primary data at both tissue and single cell levels from other related projects, including ENCODE, CommonMind, GTEx, Epigenomics Roadmap, recent brain single cells [refs], and uniformly processed all the data together and performed integrated analyses with up to X,XXX samples.
-Our analyses provide a comprehensive list of functional genomic elements for adult brain including the brain-active enhancers, transcripts, expression models, imputed regulatory networks, single cell fractions, and QTLs for various phenotypes such as eQTLs.
+Our analyses provide a comprehensive list of functional genomic elements for the adult brain including the brain-active enhancers, transcripts, expression models, imputed regulatory networks, single cell fractions, and QTLs for various phenotypes such as eQTLs.
 We also combined these elements and built an integrated deep-learning model to impute missing data and reveal the mechanisms about how they interact to drive the brain phenotypes and psychiatric disorders.